AmbireTech/adex-protocol/README.md

 Throughout the protocol docs, "validators", "AdEx validators" and "OUTPACE validators" would mean the former.
 To refer to the latter, we would use the term "PoS validators".

+Each validator must have a keypair and a publically accessible HTTPS endpoint for receiving events from the SDK.

 #### Observers

 The observers are delegated to collect events in relation to a certain campaign.
 All validators of a campaign (OUTPACE channel) are, by definition, observers of all events related to it.

 However, in practice, it's possible to have additional observers who are not validators - for example, a publisher's node might observe all events related to the ad units of the publisher, without necessarily being validators.

+Each observer must have a publically accessible HTTPS endpoint for receiving events from the SDK.

 ## Components